jbuitt/nwws-python-client/README.md

 sudo apt-get install python3-sleekxmpp -y
 ```

+You can then proceed to the section below 'Running the client outside of Docker' to run the client.

 ## Config file

 The NWWS Client requires a JSON config file using the following format: